1NainConnu34/Trading-bot-dydx/README.md

 ```

-5. Get your api key, secret key, passphrase and stark private key ny followinf those steps :
+5. Get your API key, secret key, passphrase and stark private key by following those steps :

 - From the dydx Perpetuals exchange, right-click anywhere on your web browser, and select Inspect to open Developer Tools
 - Go to Application > Local Storage > https://trade.dydx.exchange
 - Select STARK_KEY_PAIRS and click the drop-down next to your wallet address to get the stark private key
 - Select API_KEY_PAIRS and click the drop-down next to your wallet address to get the API key, secret key, and passphrase

-6. Now put your ethereum address, API key, secret key, passphrase and stark private key in the script where it is indicated
+6. Now put your Ethereum address, API key, secret key, passphrase and stark private key in the script where it is indicated

 7. You can now run the bot